execution-flows/fy/documentation_site/docs/tutorial/property/property_with_property.md

 ```

 ## Breakdown of Syntax

 1. `:::py property greeting: str using french_greeting:`
     - **Property Declaration:** Defines a property named `greeting` with a type of `:::py str` (string).
-    - **Using Another Property:** `using french_greeting` declares the name of the specific property implementation.
-In this case, it tells us that the `greeting` property will use a French greeting.
+    - **Implementation Name:** `using french_greeting` declares the name of the specific property implementation that is then referenced by the hosting flow when included in a flow.
 2. `:::py with property french_greeting`
     - **Property Integration:** Indicates that the `greeting` property depends on the `french_greeting` property.
 This means the value or behavior of `greeting` is derived from `french_greeting`.
 3. Code Generation: